g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 set policy-options policy-statement Export_DC2 term Default then accept set policy-options policy-statement Export_DC2 then reject
 ```
-But here we have a little problem, the default route are not active in DC2...
+But here we have a little problem: the default route is not active in DC2...
 ```
 root@DC2> show route